-Under Urbach’s guidance, USA Triathlon has reached all-time highs in membership, youth participation, sanctioned events, certified coaches and official clubs, as well as many key revenue centers, including corporate sponsorship and fundraising.
-His leadership was instrumental in the development of the inaugural ITU World Triathlon San Diego race, which debuted in May 2012 to rave reviews from all levels of the multisport community.
-The event, which also served as a qualifier for the 2012 U.S. Men’s and Women’s Olympic Team in London, returns as part of the ITU World Triathlon Series in April 2013.
+Under Urbach’s guidance, USA Triathlon has reached all-time highs in membership, youth participation, Sanctioned Events, Certified Coaches and official clubs, as well as many key revenue centers, including corporate sponsorship and fundraising.
+His leadership was instrumental in the development of the inaugural ITU World Triathlon San Diego race, which debuted in May 2012 to rave reviews, as well as ITU World Triathlon Chicago, the host of the WTS Grand Final and World Championships in 2015.

 Urbach began his career working for legendary sports agent David Falk, who represented Jordan, Patrick Ewing and numerous other National Basketball Association (NBA) stars.
 During this period he negotiated more than 300 athlete endorsement, event sponsorship, licensing and media deals with companies such as Electronic Arts, Nike, Coca Cola, Sony, IBM, General Motors, AT&T, Nabisco, Microsoft and Pfizer.
 Urbach also structured partnerships for elite clientele including Jordan, Agassi and Mike Krzyzewski.

 Urbach is an MBA recipient from The Wharton School of the University of Pennsylvania and a graduate of Centre College in Danville, Kentucky, where he was an All-American tennis player.
 He has won numerous age-group triathlons and finished the Ironman Kona World Championships in Hawaii, first in 1982 and then again – 30 years later – in 2012.